-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the Group's affairs as at 31 December 2021 and of its profit for the year then ended; - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies (Guernsey) Law, 2008; - have been properly prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Group's affairs as at 31 December 2022 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.

-We have audited the financial statements of Shore Capital Group Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 December 2021 which comprise the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of financial position, the consolidated statement of changes in equity, the consolidated cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards in conformity with the requirements of the Companies (Guernsey) Law, 2008.
+We have audited the financial statements of Shore Capital Group Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 December 2022 which comprise the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of financial position, the consolidated statement of changes in equity, the consolidated cash flow statement, and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.